Trinity RDF Trinity RDF

 OntologyDiscovery.AddAssembly(Assembly.GetAssembly(typeof(rdf)));

-The generated file creates classes for each ontology configured in ontologies.config
+The generated file creates classes for each ontology configured in ontologies.config.
+These classes contain basic information about the ontology:

 // Default ontology namespace prefix (i.e. "schema").